top of page

 Treatment is indicated when the skin beneath the callus becomes painful, uncomfortable, or limits your ability to comfortably wear shoes or carry out activities.
 This occurs when the callus becomes too thick and starts irritating the healthy underlying skin.

-How your Podiatrist can help
+How a Podiatrist can help

 Your Podiatrist will be able to safely, effectively and painlessly remove the bulk of the callus in clinic, during your appointment.
 A small layer should be left intact to continue to protect your skin as per its original intent.
 Your Podiatrist will also help to determine the causes of your callus and advise you on how to reduce the rate of its formation in the future.